TouchGuide: Inference-Time Steering of Visuomotor Policies via Touch Guidance: Acknowledgments

 Below we provide additional details for each of the five tasks. \textbf{Shoe Lacing.} A 3D-printed fixture is used to hold the shoe in place.
 The shoelace is untied and placed on the 3D-printed lace clamp.
 The initial lace pose varies: it may be positioned slightly forward or backward on the clamp, and its pitch angle can vary within a limited range (approximately $\pm 30^\circ$).

-First, the left arm grasps the shoelace and directly threads it through the eyelet.
-This step requires the policy to effectively leverage the in-hand state: because the initial lace pose varies, the grasped position on the lace can differ slightly from trial to trial, and the policy must adjust the threading direction accordingly based on the in-hand state.
+First, the left arm grasps the shoelace and threads it through the eyelet.
+This step requires the policy to effectively leverage the in-hand state: since the initial lace pose varies, the grasped position may differ slightly across trials, and the policy must adjust the threading direction accordingly.
 After insertion, the left arm continuously adjusts its motion to feed more of the shoelace through the eyelet.
 Once a sufficient length has been fed through, the right arm pulls the lace out.
-At this point, the lace orientation is often unsuitable for threading through the next eyelet, so the left and right arms must repeatedly adjust until the lace is properly positioned in the right gripper.
+At this point, the lace orientation is often unsuitable for threading through the next eyelet, so the two arms must repeatedly adjust until the lace is properly positioned in the right gripper.
 This step requires tactile feedback: only the lace tip is stiff enough for threading.
-Grasping too close to the tip leaves insufficient length for insertion, while grasping too far back results in holding a softer segment that cannot be inserted through the eyelet.
+Grasping too close to the tip leaves insufficient length for insertion, while grasping too far back means holding a softer segment that cannot pass through the eyelet.
 After the adjustment, the system proceeds to the next eyelet.
-The left and right arms alternate to repeat the above procedure four times, after which the task terminates.
+The left and right arms then alternate to repeat the above procedure four times, after which the task terminates.

 \textbf{Chip Handover.} Initially, a potato chip is placed on the chip-can lid and randomly positioned within the robot’s reachable workspace, while the chip can remains largely fixed.
 The right arm first grasps the chip from the table.
 During grasping, tactile feedback provides force information to prevent the chip from being crushed.